simplex-chat/simplex-chat/docs/rfcs/2023-09-29-merge-scenarios.md

 ### Duplicate contacts on repeat connections via invitation links

 Can be solved by probing contacts.

+Check connection with oneself and ask for confirmation.

 ### Duplicate contacts on repeat connection via contact request